shinjiwlab/versa/README.md

 pip install git+https://github.com/shinjiwlab/versa.git
 ```

-As for collection purpose, VERSA instead of re-distribu the model, we try to align as much to the original API provided by the algorithm developer.
-Therefore, we are having many dependencies.
-We try to include as many as default, but there are cases where the toolkit needs specific installtion requirements.
+As for collection purposes, VERSA instead of re-distributing the model, we try to align as much to the original API provided by the algorithm developer.
+Therefore, we have many dependencies.
+We try to include as many as default, but there are cases where the toolkit needs specific installation requirements.
 Please refer to our [list-of-metric section](https://github.com/shinjiwlab/versa?tab=readme-ov-file#list-of-metrics) for more details on whether the metrics are automatically included or not.
-If not, we provide installation guide or installers in `tools`.
+If not, we provide an installation guide or installers in `tools`.

 ## Quick test